Roboworks-Global/wheelbots/README.md

   </a>
 </p>

-The Mecabot Pro is an ideal Autonomous Mobile Robot (AMR) platform for robotic education, R&D projects and rapid prototyping.
-Mecabot Pro is equipped with builtin ROS Controller, LiDAR, Depth Camera, STM32 Motor/Power/IMU and metal chassis with solid rubber wheels.
+The Mecabot Plus is an ideal Autonomous Mobile Robot (AMR) platform for indoor service robot applications.

+Mecabot Plus is equipped with builtin ROS Controller, LiDAR, Depth Camera, STM32 Motor/Power/IMU and metal chassis with 4 Mecanum Wheel and Independent Suspension Systems.

-Mecabot Pro saves time and money for rapid prototyping or product development.
-Its battery life can go up to 4 hours or 2.5 hours with full load.
-This is a serious professional AMR platform to be integrated into industrial and service robots both for indoor and outdoor applications.
-It can carry up to 35 kg payload and climb up to 30 degree slope.
+Mecabot Plus saves time and money for rapid prototyping or product development for indoor service robot projects.
+This is a serious professional AMR platform to be integrated into service robots especially for indoor environment such as factories, warehouses, hospitals, public transports, office buildings, hotels and restaurants.

-Mecabot Pro is one of the most agile AMR platforms that can carry out big jobs at low cost.
+It can travel up to 1.39 km/h.
+Its mecanum wheels can allow Mecabot Plus travel in omnidirectional directions.
+Mecabot Plus can navigate in smaller indoor environment with greater flexibility.
+The max payload is 60 kg.
+Mecabot Plus is one of the most agile AMR platforms that can carry out big jobs at low cost.

 ### Technical Specifications
 - ROS Controller: Jetson Orin Nano or Orin NX